 COMPLETED AND NEAR COMPLETION PROJECTS

-Civil works being undertaken which includes a brand new 5 storey Operations Centre completed in September'2005, Reclamation of 40,000sq.m land which would substantially increase our yard capacity and a brand new State of the Art Gate House operational since December,2007.
+Civil works being undertaken which includes a brand new 5 storey Operations Centre completed in September'2005, Reclamation of 40,000sq.m land which would substantially increase our yard capacity and a brand new State of the Art Gate House expected to be operational by 3rd quarter 2007.

 QICT has been ISPS Compliant since 1st July,2004 and is truly the "Port of the Future" for Pakistan and a vital institution assisting in the growth of the Nation's prosperity.